 Customers and members will have the ability to update their details without needing to contact you.
 This includes allowing them to update their billing addresses and adding a new credit card.

 They’ll also be able to see any subscriptions tied to their account that shows them the next billing date along with the amount that’s going to be charged.

 Clicking the “View” button allows the customer view more details and cancel their subscription if they choose to.
 Here’s an example of what that looks like…

-MemberiumPay integrates with Keap and ActiveCampaign out of the box.
+MemberiumPay integrates with ActiveCampaign out of the box.
 When you go to set up a product, you’ll see the Automation tab.
 This tab and the settings inside control what tags get applied after a purchase and what happens when a member’s subscription payment fails or they cancel.

 In this example above, after a successful purchase is made, the “Gold Membership” tag is applied to the member’s CRM record automatically.
 This is the same tag I’d use to protect content in Memberium.
 I could also apply another tag that could trigger a campaign or automation inside the CRM to run additional actions.

 The ‘Failed Purchase’ automation lets you apply tags when the purchase wasn’t successful because the card was rejected (for example).
 This allows you to automatically followup after a declined order to see if they need assistance or find out what went wrong.